-- (a) The Governing Body shall appoint as often as required on the nomination of the Fellowship and Appointments Committee three Fellows in appropriate disciplines who with the Warden and the Harmsworth Convenor of the Braam Global Wellbeing Panel shall be a selection panel for the appointment of an Early Career Researcher to an Early Career Researchership known as the Peter J. Braam Junior Research Fellowship in Global Wellbeing. - (b) For the avoidance of doubt the Early Career Researchership known as the Peter J. Braam Junior Research Fellowship in Global Wellbeing is not by virtue of its name or for any other reason a Research Fellowship of the College under Statutes 4.2(a)(iii) and 4.6 and Bylaws III.6 and III.9.
-The entitlement of Early Career Researchers (including the Peter J. Braam Junior Research Fellow) to Fellowships of the College is set out in Bylaw VI.11(d) below. - (c) The Warden on behalf of the Fellowship and Appointments Committee shall consult the Director of the James Martin 21st Century School and Heads of the Institutes within that school and with other institutions within the University of Oxford or elsewhere whose work is concerned with the major global challenges addressed by governments, charities and other institutions. - (c) An Early Career Researcher shall be required to pursue either the research proposed when applying for appointment or such other proposal for research as may be approved by the Governing Body. - (d) Early Career Researchers shall be elected to Fellowships which they shall hold during their appointment in accordance with Bylaws III.6(c), III.9 and III.15. - (e) An Early Career Researcher: - (i) may undertake not more than six hours' teaching a week, and, in doing so, shall give priority to the teaching needs of the College; - (ii) may with the permission of the Governing Body, undertake a limited amount of University lecturing;
+- (δ) The selection panel has delegated authority to co-opt Fellows of the College or scholars of appropriate standing from outside the College as additional members of the selection panel at the request of the Convenor and such appointments shall be reported to the Governing Body at its next meeting. - (ε) The selection panel has delegated authority to authorise within limits previously agreed by the Finance Bursar the payment of honoraria to persons who have contributed to its process of assessment other than Fellows of the College. - (b) For the avoidance of doubt the Early Career Researchership known as the Peter J. Braam Junior Research Fellowship in Global Wellbeing is not by virtue of its name or for any other reason a Research Fellowship of the College under Statutes 4.2(a)(iii) and 4.6 and Bylaws III.6 and III.9.
+The entitlement of Early Career Researchers (including the Peter J. Braam Junior Research Fellow) to Fellowships of the College is set out in Bylaw VI.11(d) below. - (c) The Warden on behalf of the Fellowship and Appointments Committee shall consult the Director of the James Martin 21st Century School and Heads of the Institutes within that school and with other institutions within the University of Oxford or elsewhere whose work is concerned with the major global challenges addressed by governments, charities and other institutions. - (c) An Early Career Researcher shall be required to pursue either the research proposed when applying for appointment or such other proposal for research as may be approved by the Governing Body. - (d) Early Career Researchers shall be elected to Fellowships which they shall hold during their appointment in accordance with Bylaws III.6(c), III.9 and III.15. - (e) An Early Career Researcher: - (i) may undertake not more than six hours' teaching a week, and, in doing so, shall give priority to the teaching needs of the College; - (ii) may with the permission of the Governing Body, undertake a limited amount of University lecturing; - (iii) shall not, except with the written permission of the Governing Body, participate in University examining, nor hold a stipendiary lecturership at another college, nor hold any other employment. - (f) No person shall be appointed as an Early Career Researcher under this Bylaw who would at the commencement of their appointment have accumulated more than two years of full-time study or research, excluding periods of professional training, since the award of a doctorate. - (g) No person shall normally be appointed as an Early Career Researcher who has already held a comparable appointment at a college in the Universities of Oxford or Cambridge. - (h) An Early Career Researcher shall submit annually to the Fellowship and Appointments Committee a report on their research activity.

-- (iii) shall not, except with the written permission of the Governing Body, participate in University examining, nor hold a stipendiary lecturership at another college, nor hold any other employment. - (f) No person shall be appointed as an Early Career Researcher under this Bylaw who would at the commencement of their appointment have accumulated more than two years of full-time study or research, excluding periods of professional training, since the award of a doctorate. - (g) No person shall normally be appointed as an Early Career Researcher who has already held a comparable appointment at a college in the Universities of Oxford or Cambridge. - (h) An Early Career Researcher shall submit annually to the Fellowship and Appointments Committee a report on their research activity. - (i) Bylaw VI.17 provides for the allocation of rooms in College to Early Career Researchers and for certain allowances. - (j) An Early Career Researcher shall be required to reside during full term within 25 miles of Oxford unless the Governing Body determines otherwise.
+- (i) Bylaw VI.17 provides for the allocation of rooms in College to Early Career Researchers and for certain allowances. - (j) An Early Career Researcher shall be required to reside during full term within 25 miles of Oxford unless the Governing Body determines otherwise.